rism-digital/verovio-reference-book/README.md

 The book is a Jekyll site written in Markdown.
 The text content of the book is in the [_book](./_book) folder of this repository.

-Each chapter of the book is composed of a Markdown file a corresponding directory with its content.
-The name of the directory of the content of a chapter has to be exactly the name of the chapter file (without the `.md` extension).
+Each chapter of the book is composed of a Markdown file in a corresponding directory with its content.
+The name of the directory containing the content of a chapter has to be exactly the name of the chapter file (without the `.md` extension).

 The content of a chapter is a list of files, one per section.
 Chapters and section file names have to be prefixed with a `dd-` numbering that determines their order in the book.

 Subsections in a section are `h3` headings (`###` in Markdown) in the text.
-Text paragraphs have not hard wraps.
+Text paragraphs should not have hard wraps to help cut down on the size of the diffs that appear when changes are made, making changes easier to review.

 ## Build the book locally